-- Saucers, trays and decorative pots should be emptied regularly.
-If you are keeping anything under the base of the pot to prevent water spilling in the home after watering, then ensure that it is emptied so that excess water does not pool around the roots at the bottom and cause root rot.
+- Saucers, trays, and decorative pots should be emptied regularly.
+If you are keeping anything under the base of the pot to prevent water from spilling in the home after watering, then ensure that it is emptied so that excess water does not pool around the roots at the bottom and cause root rot.

 Once you have scaled back the watering and ensured excess water can escape from the pot, the lily has a chance to recover.

-However if the lily has been in standing water for some time then this is likely to cause root rot and the peace lily is difficult to revive.
+However, if the lily has been in standing water for some time then this is likely to cause root rot and the peace lily is difficult to revive.

 Peace lilies that have turned yellow due to a nutrient deficit usually respond well to some fertilizer and can look healthier in the following months.